 We’re committed to connecting Penn Treaty School with the local community (including individuals, businesses, and faith communities), and the community with Penn Treaty School; connecting alumni with current students; connecting parents with the school, and the school with parents; connecting students with volunteer opportunities outside of the school; connecting teachers, students, and families to resources.

 Friends of Tree House Books

-We want to support the work of an already existing non-profit, Tree House Books.
+We support the work of an already existing non-profit, Tree House Books.
 Tree House Books is committed to growing and sustaining a community of readers, writers, and thinkers in North Central Philadelphia.
-They primarily work toward supporting children in the neighborhood through after school reading programs and a variety of other literacy based programs.
+We support children in the neighborhood through after-school reading programs and a variety of other literacy based programs.

 Heads Together Haiti Support

 For the Love of Childs has a broad mission to partner with staff, students, and parents from W.G Childs Elementary, which is located at 16th and Wharton.

 We hope to address issues of the border and immigration using a Christ-centered approach (Matthew 25:35) and provide a space for Philadelphia organizations who are already working in this area.

 Our mission is to resurrect dead or forgotten space in the city and make it life-giving to its neighborhood through intensive vegetable (and some fruit) gardening that is educational, reuses trash materials that litter our streets, provides food for neighborhood families, and simply makes things more beautiful.